 Signed up to get more information in the future.

-We started the design process with sketches.
-This is the way I iterate through many design ideas and options quickly.
-The sketches gave us a better idea of potential interactions to include in our app.
+The design process began with sketches to iterate through many ideas quickly, providing options for presenting the information.
+The sketches gave a better idea of potential interactions to include in the app.

-We then created storyboards to further shape our user journeys.
-The storyboards are used to show some of the ways students might use the app and help us develop requirements for the application.
+Storyboards were then created to further shape user journeys.
+The storyboards were used to show some of the ways students might use the app and help develop requirements for the application.

 User Flow Diagrams

-We made user flow diagrams to show how a user would move through the application and how the screens would interact with each other.
-Because there are two types of users (students and clubs) there are two main pathways.
+User flow diagrams show how a user would move through the application and how the screens would interact with each other.
+Because there are two types of users (students and clubs), there are two main pathways.

-We turned our sketches into wireframes, using figma, to see the layout on a computer.
-These wireframes made it easier to visualize our design ideas and make adjustments accordingly.
-The designs were then used for paper prototype testing.
+Sketches were then turned into wireframes, using Figma, to see the layout on a computer.
+These wireframes made it easier to visualize design ideas and adjust accordingly.
+The designs were used for paper prototype testing.

 Turning our wireframes into a paper prototype helped our team feel the flow of the design and determine if our sequential actions made sense.
 From testing the prototype, we made several key design decisions and discovered possible improvements.

 Include a calendar page for events.
 This calendar page will show all the users’ events in one centralized location.
 This is accessible from the second icon on the navigation bar on the bottom of each page.

 Make a student profile page for each user.
 They can see the clubs they are a part of, upcoming events, their interests, and the information that is unique per user.
 This will be accessible from the last button on the navigation bar.